INSIDE: The Only Guide you need to plan for a visit to the Empire State Building for Kids. Updated 2019.

 Website: Click here

-Empire State Building Open Hours: Open every day, including all holidays, 365 days a year, rain or shine from 8am to 2am.
+What time does the Empire State building open?
+It’s open every day, including all holidays, 365 days a year, rain or shine from 8am to 2am.

 - Kids under six are free.
 If you’re bringing a stroller, you’ll need to fold it before entering the elevator.